-6.6.5.1 Requirements for activation of Amber Alert Systems.
-6.6.5.2 Requirements for an initial investigation.
-6.6.5.3 Follow up investigations.
-6.6.5.4 Supervisory control and notification.
+- 6.6.5.1 Requirements for activation of Amber Alert Systems. - Requirements for an initial investigation, including entry of the child's information in criminal justice information systems. - 6.6.5.3 Follow up investigations. - 6.6.5.4 Supervisory control and notification. - 6.6.5.5 Removal of the child's information from criminal justice information systems.